MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-mobile-all.md

 ![Screenshot of the photo option in Teams mobile.](media/TeamsMobile_SharePhoto.png "SharePhoto")

-If you are collaborating with a Remote Assist HoloLens user, the photo will be uploaded to OneDrive and appear as a new slate in the Remote Assist HoloLens user’s environment.
-The Remote Assist HoloLens user can save a file to their OneDrive by tapping the OneDrive icon in the top right of the slate.
+If you are collaborating with a Dynamics 365 Remote Assist HoloLens user, the photo will be uploaded to OneDrive and appear as a new slate in the Dynamics 365 Remote Assist HoloLens user’s environment.
+The Dynamics 365 Remote Assist HoloLens user can save a file to their OneDrive by tapping the OneDrive icon in the top right of the slate.
 The OneDrive file is then automatically saved to a folder on the HoloLens called "HoloLens Received Files."  a link to the file will be available in the Teams chat even after the call ends.

-If you are collaborating with a Remote Assist mobile user, the photo will be uploaded to OneDrive and will appear in the Remote Assist mobile user’s text chat.
+If you are collaborating with a Dynamics 365 Remote Assist mobile user, the photo will be uploaded to OneDrive and will appear in the Dynamics 365 Remote Assist mobile user’s text chat.
 A link to the file will be available in the Teams chat even after the call ends.

-## Share screen (only in a call with Remote Assist HoloLens user)
+## Share screen (only in a call with Dynamics 365 Remote Assist HoloLens user)

 To share your screen, go to call controls, select the ellipses icon […], select **Share**, then select **Start Broadcast**.

 ![Screenshot of the Start broadcast window in Teams mobile.](media/TeamsMobile_ScreenBroadcast.png "ScreenBroadcast")

-After a few seconds, a live view of your screen will be displayed as a new slate in the Remote Assist HoloLens user’s environment.
+After a few seconds, a live view of your screen will be displayed as a new slate in the Dynamics 365 Remote Assist HoloLens user’s environment.